Are you interested in buying a tent?

 Vestibules – Also known as a garage, a tent vestibule is an overhang outside your tent’s door to store dirty boots and other gear without getting the inside of your tent dirty.

 Interior Loops/Pockets – Most family tents come with a smattering of interior loops and pockets.
 Ceiling loops give you the perfect place to hang a lantern and side pockets a place to store keys, cellphones, wallets, etc.

-Here at Beyond The Tent, we’ve used dozens of car camping tents over the years.
-So we know exactly what to look for in a new tent.
+Here at Beyond The Tent, we’ve used dozens of camping tents over the years.
+So we know exactly what you need to look for when buying a tent for camping.

-A few of our favorites, broken down by type, include:
+A few of our absolute favorite tents for camping, broken down by type, include:

 Best Camping Tent for Couples

 The Coleman Sundome 2-Person Tent is a great choice for solo and couple car campers.
 The tent is spacious, easy to set up, and holds up well to rainy and windy weather.
 It’s also very affordable at just under $50.

 Families love the Coleman Sundome 6-Person Tent.